 - Disintegrate – the material is indistinguishable in the compost, that it is not visible and needs to be screened out.

-- Eco-toxicity – the biodegradation does not produce any toxic material and the compost can support plant growth.
+- Eco-toxicity – biodegradation does not produce any toxic material, and the compost can support plant growth.

-Biodegradable Plastic is plastic which will degrade from the action of naturally occurring microorganism, such as bacteria, fungi etc. over a period of time.
-Note, that there is no requirement for leaving “no toxic residue“, and as well as no requirement for the time it needs to take to biodegrade.
+Biodegradable Plastic is plastic which will degrade from the action of naturally occurring microorganism, such as bacteria, fungi, etc. over some time.
+Note that there is no requirement for leaving “no toxic residue,“ and as well as no requirement for the time it needs to take to biodegrade.
 This can actually take between 100 – 1000 years.
 NOT helping the environment at all.

 What is PLA?

 PLA or Polylactic Acid is mainly made from genetically modified cornstarch, which is so kindly being produced

 PLA is made from a “renewable” resource, not petroleum, and when incinerated, it will only leave carbon dioxide and water behind.
 That’s great news, right???